 I like to keep it chilled and save the tricks until I get comfortable riding the setup.

 4. In the air

-To start with there’s no need to go too high or crazy, just keep loose, stay level and keep a close eye on your landing.
+To start with, there’s no need to go too high or styled, just keep loose, stay level and keep a close eye on your landing.